 IMPORTANT NOTE: Skunks are a rabies vector species, and rabies can be passed from mother to baby at birth.
 Anyone handling a skunk should exercise extreme caution.
 Please contact All Things Wild Rehabilitation if you have any concerns about the health of an animal.

 Do not attempt to feed the baby and never give cow's milk to a wild animal.
 Just keep it warm and contact us.
 Skunks need to be cared for by trained rehabilitators, and it is illegal to have or keep wildlife without the appropriate government permits.
-We can be reached 12 or more hours a day on our hotline, but please be patient because we are all volunteers who are caring for many animals.
 Click HERE for our contact information.